syafiqahprojects/freecodecamp/README.md

 # freecodecamp

-> **Disclaimer:** Anime images © their respective owners.
-Used for illustrative purposes only.
+> > **Disclaimer:** All images and illustrations are the property of their respective owners.
+No copyright infringement intended.